Table of Content:

 fn <name> <lambda>

 Define a function with a given name.
-The function behaves in the same
+The function behaves in the same way to the

 return

-through lambdas not defined with fn
+will fall through lambdas not defined with fn

 , and continues until it